-Within three hours of onset of injury or illness, prehospital administration of TXA should be considered for all patients with blunt or penetrating trauma or other massive uncontrolled bleeding (GI bleeding, vaginal hemorrhage, etc.) that have signs and symptoms of hemorrhagic shock and meet any one of the following inclusion criteria:
+Within three hours of onset of injury or illness, prehospital administration of TXA should be considered for all patients with blunt or penetrating trauma or other massive uncontrolled bleeding (Vaginal hemorrhage. etc.) that have signs and symptoms of hemorrhagic shock and meet any one of the following inclusion criteria:

-- ► SBP < 90 mmHg - ► Significant hemorrhage with a HR > 120 - ► Bleeding not controlled by direct pressure or tourniquet - ► Major amputation of any extremity above the wrists or ankles
+- ► SBP < 90 mmHg - ► Significant hemorrhage with a HR > 120 - ▶ Bleeding not controlled by direct pressure or tourniquet - ► Major amputation of any extremity above the wrists or ankles